Walid Taher: Biography

 Walid Taher is an Egyptian author who writes and designs children books.
 He, as well, works as a plastic artist and journalist painter.
 Taher was born in Cairo, Egypt in 1969.
-In his early life, he grew up in Ad Doqi, but then her moved to Maadi.
+In his early life, he grew up in Ad Doqi, but then he moved to Maadi.
 Taher graduated from faculty of Fine arts, Department of Décor.
 His career started in early 90s, as he worked, before his graduation, in Sabah Al Khair Magazine.
-He, furthermore, worked in several well-known newspapers and organizations including Al-Dostor Newspaper, Nahdet Misr Newspaper, UNICEF, and WHO.
-Yet, Taher is currently working as a journalist painter in Shorouk News and artistic director in Dar Al Shorouk.
+Furthermore, he worked in several well-known newspapers and organizations including Al-Dostor Newspaper, Nahdet Misr Newspaper, UNICEF, and WHO.
+Taher is currently working as a journalist painter in Shorouk News and artistic director in Dar Al Shorouk.

 Taher kicked off his career in the field of children's literature in 2001, when Dar Al Shorouk published his first book ‘My New Friend’.
-The book, as well, has got the second place in The Egyptian Board on Books for Young People Competition for Professionals.
+The book got second place in The Egyptian Board on Books for Young People Competition for Professionals.
 Taher, so far has more than 40 books for children, many of which are award-winning including ‘Black Spot’ which won the Etisalat Award in 2010 and ‘Animals’ Dreams’ that won The Annual Arabic Children's Book Award, Read Here, There and Everywhere, from the Anna Lindh Foundation in 2011.

 Taher's career in children's literature field is not limited to writing stories only, but he also illustrates children books; for example: ‘The Watermelon’ written by Taghreed Najjar.
-In 1999, Taher got the first place in The Egyptian Board on Books for Young People Competition for Professionals for illustrating ‘The Watermelon’.
+In 1999, Taher got first place in The Egyptian Board on Books for Young People Competition for Professionals for illustrating ‘The Watermelon’.

 Currently, Taher is working in a project with ‘Le Port a Jauni’, a French publishing house.
 The project aims to publish bilingual children book series, to break cultural barriers between children of Arabic and French culture.
 With ‘Le Port a Jauni’ Taher has published several books including ‘A country: Voyage without Baggage’, ‘The Dancers’, and ‘My Crazy Ideas’.